thomasfranke/flutter_ddd/README.md

 ---
 ### APK
-Android APK available on the root folder, in case you want to run to app and don't have Dart/Flutter installed.
+Android APK available on the root folder, in case you want to run the app and don't have Dart/Flutter installed.

 ---